yodle/new-relic-synthetics-manager/README.md

 # New Relic Synthetics Manager

-This project has two goals:
+This project has two goals to improve working with [New Relic Synthetics](https://newrelic.com/synthetics):

 * Be able to run your New Relic Synthethics locally.
 This lets you do things like debugging.
 * Manage your New Relic Synthetics from the command line.
 Create new synthetics or update existing ones.
 This allows you to store the synthetics code under source code control.

+For more information on New Relic Synthetics see [New Relic's Documentation](https://docs.newrelic.com/docs/synthetics/new-relic-synthetics/scripting-monitors/write-scripted-browsers)

 [![Build Status](https://travis-ci.org/yodle/new-relic-synthetics-manager.svg?branch=master)](https://travis-ci.org/yodle/new-relic-synthetics-manager)